AN ALLIANCE OF EQUALS: WHY ISRAEL SHOULD END AMERICAN MILITARY AID

 Israel today is a sovereign nation with a sophisticated economy, a formidable military, and the capacity to stand on its own.
 The relationship with the United States can and must continue, but it should do so in a relationship between equals, not one structured around dependency and leverage.

-Ending this so-called aid will not weaken Israel, it will strengthen it.
-And as an added benefit, it will eliminate corrosive perceptions of Israeli dependency on America and of America's fealty to Israeli policy.
-Each nation must place its own needs at the center of its foreign policy.
-As a Jew and an American it is my profound hope that those needs continue to align.
-That said, recognizing the possibility that it someday could change may be the strongest reason for why this change is necessary.
+Ending this so-called aid will not weaken Israel; it will strengthen it.
+As an added benefit, it will eliminate corrosive perceptions of Israeli dependency on America and distortions about America bending the knee to Israeli policy.
+As sovereign nations with closely aligned—though sometimes differing—interests, each country must retain the freedom to place its own needs at the center of its foreign policy.
+Recognizing the possibility that our oft-aligned interests may someday diverge is perhaps the most significant reason this step is necessary.

-In short, the time has come for Israel’s declaration of defensive independence.
+For all of these reasons, the time has come for Israel to declare its defensive independence.